Sparsity and Out-of-Distribution Generalization: Subspace Juntas

 \begin{definition}[Subspace Junta] A function $f: \R^n \rightarrow \{0,1\}$ is a $k$-subspace junta (where $k \le n$) if there exists $W \in \R^{k \times n}$ and a function $g: \R^k \rightarrow \{0,1\}$ such that

 \end{definition}

 We would like to prove the analogous statements to the theorems for $k$-sparse hypotheses in the previous section.
 Instead of taking $A$ to be the union of features of $f$ and $h$, we let $f(x) = g^*(W^*x)$ and $h(x) = g(Wx)$, and take $A$ to be the span of the row vectors of $W$ and $W^*$.
-Then, we require that for the training distribution $\mathcal{D}$ and the test distribution $\mathcal{D}'$, the projections of $\Dtrain$ are equal.
+Then, we require that for the training distribution $\mathcal{D}$ and the test distribution $\mathcal{D}'$, their projections onto $A$, denoted as $\DtrainA$ and $\DtestA$, are equal or sufficiently close.
 We replace the VC-dimension in the lower bound on the number of required samples $m$ with the VC-dimension bound for $k$-subspace juntas instead of $k$-sparse hypotheses.

 \begin{theorem} Let $S = \R$ be the feature space, where $n$ is the number of features, $\Dtrain$ a distribution on $\R^n$, and let $\epsilon, \delta > 0$.
 Let $\mathcal{F}$ be a class of $k$-subspace juntas over $\R^n$.
 Let $f: \R^n \rightarrow \{0,1\}$ be the ground truth function, and assume that $f(x) = g^*(W^*x) \in \mathcal{H}$.
 Then there exists a constant $C$ such that for all